go-gost/docs/en/docs/concepts/limiter.md

 # Rate Limiting

 !!! tip "Dynamic configuration"
-    Limiter supports dynamic configuration via Web API.
+    Limiter supports dynamic configuration via [Web API](/en/tutorials/api/overview/).

 ## Limiter

 Requests can be limited by setting a Limiter on each service.
-The current Limiter supports the limit on the rate of input and output traffic, including three levels: service, connection and IP/CIDR, the three levels can be used in combination.
+The current Limiter supports the limit on the rate of input and output traffic, including three levels: service, connection and IP, the three levels can be used in combination.

 === "CLI"